mslobodyanyuk/laravelmy.loc/readme.md

 A task:
 ===================================
-Create small site framework Laravel
+Create small website framework Laravel
 ---
 Features version of the framework:
     At the beginning of the study framework Laravel, faced with a shortage of files and folders, and specifically related to the authorization, registration.